princessorbillo/kumpas/README.md

 Purpose: Language understanding and dialect classification Role in System: Extracts contextual meaning and aids translation to appropriate sign language gesture equivalents

-🧪 DistilBERT (Sentiment Analysis)
-Purpose: Analyzes emotion from text
-Role in System: Adjusts avatar emotion for more expressive signing (if sentiment mode is enabled)